-A training needs analysis will be undertaken by the Headteacher to identify the mandatory health and safety training required for each member of staff and this will be reviewed annually.
-The training will be identified by using the County Council's Health and Safety Training Policy and matrix template.
+A training needs analysis has been undertaken by the Headteacher to identify the mandatory health and safety training required for each member of staff and this will be reviewed annually.
+The training has been identified by using the County Council's Health and Safety Training Policy and matrix template.
 The Headteacher will ensure that staff are released for this training.